 (Usually all day Saturday + all day Sunday OR time can be arranged on the Friday evening to keep Sunday shorter)

 Is there a minimum participant number to run a workshop?

-Again, because NCCP Workshops are funded through participant registration, ROWONTARIO has established minimum registration guidelines for Learn to Row Coach (= 4 participants) and RCA Coach (= 8 participants).
+Again, because NCCP Workshops are funded through participant registration, ROWONTARIO has established minimum registration guidelines of 8 participants.
 However, once you have established some interest at your Club, ROWONTARIO will promote the Workshop within our networks and open registration to all coaches in the province, so you do not need to guarantee the minimum number of participants solely from your Club.